Zimbabwe

 Limitations

-Understanding The Community Trust Index Analytical Framework
+The Community Trust Index

 The Community Trust Index, developed by the IFRC Community Engagement and Accountability (CEA) Unit, is an evidence-based tool to measure and enhance trust between humanitarian organizations and the communities they serve.
 The Community Trust Index is measured through Competencies and Values.